 Taking an inbound marketing approach is all about creating remarkable experiences, closing and delighting prospects to become real customers is a balancing act.
 For prospects to become leads they need further nurturing, and this is achieved by sensible further communication.

 This means a background platform analysing what pages prospects are looking at, what they’re downloading, how long they visit for, or how often they repeat-visit, is vital.
 This is likely to create to a better understanding of the sorts of products/services leads are interested in, and what might be useful for them to be sent more information about.

-Creating ‘buyer personas’ – specific profiles of prospects, tagged with data including
+You should create ‘buyer personas’ – specific profiles of prospects tagged with data such as:

 - How they come to your site (whether it’s through social media, paid advertising sites, organic searches, emails etc.);